LONG ARTICLE! 35 – 45 minute read:

 Some razor blades;

-Several plastic mixing buckets (1-quart) with volume markings;
+Several plastic mixing buckets (1 quart) with volume markings;

 Several mixing sticks;